Meat-packing industry: Labor and safety issues

 American slaughterhouse workers are three times more likely to suffer serious injury than the average American worker.
 NPR reports that pig and cattle slaughterhouse workers are nearly seven times more likely to suffer repetitive strain injuries than average.
-The Guardian reports that on average there are two amputations a week involving slaughterhouse workers in the United States.
+The Guardian reported in 2018 that on average there were two amputations a week involving slaughterhouse workers in the United States.
 On average, one employee of Tyson Foods, the largest meat producer in America, is injured and amputates a finger or limb per month.
 The Bureau of Investigative Journalism reported that over a period of six years in the UK, 78 slaughter workers lost fingers, parts of fingers or limbs, more than 800 workers had serious injuries, and at least 4,500 had to take more than three days off after accidents.

 In a 2018 study in the Italian Journal of Food Safety, slaughterhouse workers are instructed to wear ear protectors to protect their hearing from the constant screams of animals being killed.
 A 2004 study in the Journal of Occupational and Environmental Medicine found that "excess risks were observed for mortality from all causes, all cancers, and lung cancer" in workers employed in the New Zealand meat processing industry.

 The act of slaughtering animals or of raising or transporting animals for slaughter may engender psychological stress or trauma in the people involved.
 A 2016 study in Organization indicates, "Regression analyses of data from 10,605 Danish workers across 44 occupations suggest that slaughterhouse workers consistently experience lower physical and psychological well-being along with increased incidences of negative coping behavior".
-In her thesis submitted to and approved by University of Colorado, Anna Dorovskikh states that slaughterhouse workers are "at risk of Perpetration-Induced Traumatic Stress, which is a form of posttraumatic stress disorder and results from situations where the concerning subject suffering from PTSD was a causal participant in creating the traumatic situation".
 A 2009 study by criminologist Amy Fitzgerald indicates, "slaughterhouse employment increases total arrest rates, arrests for violent crimes, arrests for rape, and arrests for other sex offenses in comparison with other industries".
-As authors from the PTSD Journal explain, "These employees are hired to kill animals, such as pigs and cows that are largely gentle creatures.
+As authors from the PTSD Journal stated, "These employees are hired to kill animals, such as pigs and cows that are largely gentle creatures.
 Carrying out this action requires workers to disconnect from what they are doing and from the creature standing before them.
 This emotional dissonance can lead to consequences such as domestic violence, social withdrawal, anxiety, drug and alcohol abuse, and PTSD".

 Slaughterhouses in the United States commonly illegally employ and exploit underage workers and illegal immigrants.
 In 2010, Human Rights Watch described slaughterhouse line work in the United States as a human rights crime.
 In a report by Oxfam America, slaughterhouse workers were observed not being allowed breaks, were often required to wear diapers, and were paid below minimum wage.